fossabot/bsky-profanity-counter/README.md

 <div align="center" margin="0 auto 20px">
    <h1>profanity.accountant</h1>
    <p style="font-style: italic;">
-      🤬 A simple bot for Bluesky that counts profanities in a user's post history when mentioned in a reply.
+      🤬 A bot for Bluesky which tells you how much profanity a user has posted..
   </p>
    <div>